 Farm subsidies after Brexit are changing.

-The single biggest change to the farming financial support system for over 50 years is on the horizon.
+There is a declining availability of farm subsudies.
+The single biggest change to the farming financial support system for over 50 years is now in place.

 Adapting to the new schemes poses an opportunity for some businesses to: